‘It was instinct’: Heroic neighbor races into burning home to help rescue Abington man

 ABINGTON, MASS.
 (WHDH) - A heroic neighbor raced into a burning home to help rescue an Abington man late Tuesday night.

-He ran up to the home and could hear a woman yelling for her son, a man in his 50s.
+He ran up to the home and could hear a woman yelling for her son, a 57-year-old man.

 “I told her open the door.
 Open the door,” he recalled.
 “I just really wasn’t thinking, it was instinct, I guess.”